By Jason Makii, PharmD, MBA, FCCM, FNCS, BCPS, BCCCP, Chair, Pharmacy Section Leadership Committee

 Presidential Citations and Awards

-The NCS presidential citation is an award that recognizes members who have shown exceptional support and dedication to NCS and have contributed to the neurocritical care community.
-Pharmacy section recipients at the annual meeting included Karen Berger, Aaron Cook, Salia Farrokh, Theresa Human, Kimberly Levasseur-Franklin, John Lewin, Jason Makii, Christopher Morrison, Jeffrey Mucksavage, Mehrnaz Pajoumand, Keri Kim and Eljim Tesoro.
+The NCS Presidential Citation is an award that recognizes members who have shown exceptional support and dedication to NCS and have contributed to the neurocritical care community.
+Pharmacy Section recipients at the Annual Meeting include Megan Barra, Karen Berger, Aaron Cook, Salia Farrokh, Theresa Human and Jason Makii.

-Pharmacist engagement in NCS continues to remain prominent and we encourage all members to get involved within the society.
-Feel free to contact me to share ideas and to get involved within the section (email@example.com).
-On behalf of the pharmacy section leadership, I want to thank the section members for another successful year and we look forward to working with everyone in 2019.
-Have a safe and happy holiday season!
+Pharmacist engagement in NCS continues to remain very high and we encourage all members to get involved within the Society.
+Feel free to contact me to share ideas and to get involved within the section.
+On behalf of the Pharmacy Section leadership, thank you to the section members for another successful year.
+We look forward to working with everyone in 2020.